Pauline Milsted Pauline Milsted

 Communication and language development are core aspects of development in the Early Years Foundation Stage.
 This is because children need a secure foundation in communication and language to be able to achieve in all areas of learning and development.
 Now more then ever it is important that as carers, parents, nursery practitioners, managers, teachers and anyone within an early year’s role are working to promote communication and language in the early years.

 Additionally, there is a link between children from a disadvantaged background who receive free school meals who are 2.3 x more likely to have a speech and language delay.
-Currently within the UK it is estimated that over a million children have a speech and language delay or impairment.
+Currently within the UK it is estimated that 1.9 million children have a speech and language delay or need (Speech and Language UK, 2023).
 The Communication Trust in 2014 stated that 7% of children have a speech and language delay or impairment.
 This is roughly 2 to 3 children per class in the UK.
+Whilst more recent studies suggest it is 1 in 5 (Speech and Language UK, 2023); this is roughly six children in an average class size of 30.

 There are lots of easy ways we can promote communication and language in the early years from nursery rhymes, to story time, to playing alongside our children and modelling language, to cooking with them, to discussing the weather or doing the food shopping.
 Communication and language are part of everything that we do and essential to development in the early years; but it doesn’t have to be some fancy activity or hard work.
 We don’t need to make it elaborate and overthink it, mainly our children need us to speak to them, to model a wide range of vocabulary, to listen and respond to them, to be with them present in this moment.
 To repeat back to them what they have said.
 To help develop their understanding through using visual and props.